 Resistance from senior personnel

 If a claim isn’t explained clearly, HMRC will ask further questions – a prospect that most business owners are keen to avoid.
 But this is where the team at Smith & Williamson can help: Matt is a member of HMRC’s own consultative committee for R&D, and therefore the team understand how to mitigate the risk of HMRC asking further questions.
-Combined with a general lack of awareness and cynicism around the process, Tim and the team at Invennt face considerable resistance from business owners at the start of the R&D process.
+Combined with a general lack of awareness and cynicism around the process, advisors can face considerable resistance from business owners at the start of the R&D process.

-Overcoming that resistance is about “asking the right questions,” says Tim.
-“They soon see that I’ve been there and done it before, and that our process isn’t intrusive.”
-Once they see that R&D is happening in their business, and could result in a lucrative return, that resistance quickly turns to enthusiasm.
+Overcoming that resistance is about asking the right questions.
+Once they see that R&D is happening in their business, and could result in a valuable tax relief, that resistance quickly turns to enthusiasm.

 Are you missing out?

-If you think your construction business could be missing out on valuable R&D tax credits, contact Matt Watts, Head of Smith & Williamson’s R&D Tax Credits team.
+If you think your construction business could be missing out on valuable R&D tax credits, contact Matt Watts, head of Smith & Williamson’s R&D Tax Credit team.
 You can find out more about R&D in construction in our overview, Why does the UK’s construction industry not capitalise on R&D tax credits? along with answers to some our most frequently asked questions.